yash-raj202134/portfolio/README.md

 To view the website locally, open `index.html` in your preferred web browser.
 Ensure that all directories and files are properly placed as per the structure mentioned above.

+## Disclaimer
+All files, images, documents, and other resources shared on making this website are the exclusive property of the owner (myself).
+Unauthorized use, reproduction, or distribution of these materials is strictly prohibited and may result in legal action.
+If you have any questions or require permission to use any of the resources, please contact me directly.

 ## Contributions and Suggestions

 Contributions and suggestions are welcome!
 If you have any ideas, improvements, or find any issues, please feel free to create a pull request or open an issue in this repository.
 Your feedback is highly appreciated.